In major relief for Imran Khan, Pak court extends bail pleas in 9 cases - ExBulletin

 In major relief for Imran Khan, Pak court extends bail pleas in 9 cases

-Islamabad, May 4 (PTI) In major relief for former Pakistani Prime Minister Imran Khan, the Islamabad High Court here on Thursday extended his bail pleas in nine cases after he appeared in person following a a warning from the court.
+In major relief for former Pakistani Prime Minister Imran Khan, the Islamabad High Court here on Thursday extended his bail pleas in nine cases after he appeared in person following a court warning.

 Khan appeared on Thursday before a two-member bench of the Islamabad High Court headed by Chief Justice Aamer Farooq, who had warned him that he could cancel his interim bail due to his persistent absence from hearings.